YashPatel91/poisonous_mushroom_classification/README.md

 ## Comparisions/Results

 As it stands now, [Model-1](#Model-1-Transfer-learning-Inception-V3) has accuracy of around 82% accuracy over the test data set while the custom [Model-2](#Model-2-Custom-CNN-model_1) has accuracy of around 70% at the end of its run.
 [Model-3](#Model-3-Custom-CNN-model_2) is highly process expensive, a single epoch has processing time of around 150 minutes.
-[Model-3](#Model-3-Custom-CNN-model_2) has achived accuracy over 78% over 5 epochs.
+[Model-3](#Model-3-Custom-CNN-model_2) has achived accuracy over 85% over 7 epochs.

+Computationally [Model-1](#Model-1-Transfer-learning-Inception-V3) has the highest efficiency for the identification to processing time ratio while [Model-3](#Model-3-Custom-CNN-model_2) has the highest accuracy but at the cost very processing needs.

 ## Road-map